March 12, 2010

 Everything seemed to be going in slow motion, despite their fast, seamless, movements.
 My sharp vision began to blur and my head started to overflow with flashbacks of when Edward dismantled Victoria.
 It was like watching it all over again.
 This time my father, Charlie, was helping.

 Lorena‘s words echoed in my head, over and over: “You see, you either destroy me now, or I will come after the child that these two have together.”
-I closed my eyes and took in one, deep–but unnecessary–breath.
+I closed my eyes and took in one, deep—but unnecessary, of course—breath.
 I exposed my teeth instinctively, and with one powerful spring, I leapt forward and landed smoothly on the grass right beside what was left of Victoria’s twin sister.

 I pulled her torso apart so fast that it would look like nothing more than a blur to a human’s feeble eyes.
-When she was entirely dismantled, Charlie ran into our cabin and grabbed an pack of matches.
+When she was entirely dismantled, Charlie ran into our cabin and grabbed a pack of matches.